 - If you have untreated depression or sleep apnea, talk to your doctor right away.
 These conditions are both detrimental to your heart and your overall health.

 Heart disease is the leading cause of death for both men and women.
 An estimated 790,000 U.S. adults experience a heart attack each year.
 Don’t be one of them!
-Join the TorkLaw team: spread the word and Go Red for Women on February 1.
+For American Heart Month, join the TorkLaw team: spread the word and Go Red for Women on February 1.

 At TorkLaw, we are committed to improving the quality of life for everyone.
 We do this by representing those who have been harmed through unsafe products, conditions, and actions and bringing attention to these issues.
-We also do it by standing with campaigns like Go Red for Women.
+We also do it by standing with campaigns like American Heart Month – Go Red for Women.